The Link Between ADHD And Depression

 Medically reviewed by Andrea Brant, LMHC

-Updated April 18, 2024by BetterHelp Editorial Team
+Updated October 24, 2024by BetterHelp Editorial Team

 Mental health disorders can often be related or may develop alongside each other.
 When two different medical conditions exist in the same person simultaneously, it's called comorbidity.
 Depression frequently develops comorbid to ADHD.
 Comorbidity can have certain clinical implications and may need a specialized treatment plan to address.
-Read on to learn more about the connection between the two disorders as well as how therapy can help you manage symptoms, so they don’t interfere with your ability to function in daily life.
+Read on to learn more about the connection between the two disorders as well as how therapy can help you manage symptoms so that they don’t interfere with your ability to function in daily life.

 What is ADHD?
 Attention deficit hyperactivity disorder